vincentsels/addressing-in-email/README.md

 ## Determining recipients

 Before sending a mail, always first carefully think about who the recipients should be.
-This usually solves most of the possible problems and amniguity.
+This usually solves most of the possible problems and ambiguity.
 Generally, a mail should only be sent *to* a single person; or as few people as possible.

 ### General rule

 #### Address whom you expect an action or response from

 If you ask an action to multiple recipients, it's confusing because they might expect from each other that the other person will do it.
-They are also never sure that if the other person undertook the action, they will notify everyone (reply-all), or not, or whether or not they already started.
-Therefore, even though you know that multiple persons could do the job, it might be better to address only one person, and ask him to maybe check with another person.
-Politely ask whether your addressee is the right person for the task; and add that he/she is free to delegate if not.
+They are also never sure that if the other person executed the action, he or she will notify everyone (reply-all), nor whether or not they already started.
+Therefore, even though you know that multiple persons *could* do the job, it might be better to address only one person, and ask him or her to maybe check with, or delegate to, another person.
+You may want to politely ask whether your addressee is the right person for the job; and add that he/she is free to delegate if not.

-Responding to a question is in fact also 'an action', and so it should also only be directed to one person in particular - who might want to delegate.
+Responding to a question is in fact also 'an action', and so should also only be directed to one person in particular.

 ### Actions or responses from multiple people

 Sometimes, you'll want to combine multiple requests around the same topic in one mail.
-Only do this in case you're sure that *all* the recipients are interested in *all* the info in the mail - otherwise it might be more polite to split it up: that way you don't force people to read texts which they're not interested in, and you avoid people skipping the mail because it's too long.
+Only do this in case you're sure that *all* of the recipients are interested in *all* of the info in the mail - otherwise it might be more polite to split it up: that way you don't force people to read texts which they're not interested in, and you avoid people skipping the mail because it's too long.

 That being said, in some cases it is possibly more efficient to address two or even more people in one mail.
 We'll talk about how to address them properly further down.

 ### Informational group mails

 Mails that do not require a response or action are typically informational mails.
-Often, you want to send these to a specific *group* (a mailing or subscribers list, a company department).
+Often, you want to send these to a specific *group* (a mailing - or subscribers list, a company department).
 Further down, we'll see how to specifically address such mails properly.
 Don't just add a lot of people to the 'to' field!

 ## To and CC fields